USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_configuration_options.md

 ```
 If N_EMIS_PT is set 0, then CMAQ will run with no Inline emissions even if the values for STK_EMIS_XXX, STK_GRPS_XXX and STK_EMIS_LAB_XXX are all set.

 *Plume Rise* - Plume rise can be calculated inline within CMAQ using the Briggs solution as it is implemented in SMOKE and documented in the SMOKE user guide (https://www.cmascenter.org/smoke/documentation/4.6/html/ch06s03.html).
-It is required that emission files have been processed to include the necessary stack parameters (e.g. Exit velocity, diameter, stack gas temperature, stack height, etc.).
+It is required that emission files have been processed to include the necessary stack parameters (e.g. exit velocity, diameter, stack gas temperature, stack height, etc.).

 <a id=6.9.2_Online_Emission></a>